abertpaat28/SQL-Case-Studies/README.md

 💡 [_view my solution here_](https://github.com/abertpaat28/SQL-Case-Studies/tree/main/Case%20Study%20No.%203%20-%20Foodie-Fi)

-## 📊 Case Study No. 4 - Data Rank
+## 📊 Case Study No. 4 - Data Bank
 <p align="center">
 <img src="https://8weeksqlchallenge.com/images/case-study-designs/4.png" align="center" width="350" height="350" >

 **Introduction:**

-Subscription based businesses are super popular and Danny realised that there was a large gap in the market - he wanted to create a new streaming service that only had food related content - something like Netflix but with only cooking shows!
+There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches.

-Danny finds a few smart friends to launch his new startup Foodie-Fi in 2020 and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world!
+Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!

-Danny created Foodie-Fi with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
-This case study focuses on using subscription style digital data to answer important business questions.
+Data Bank runs just like any other digital bank - but it isn’t only for banking activities, they also have the world’s most secure distributed data storage platform!

 🔒 [_view the case study here_](https://8weeksqlchallenge.com/case-study-4/)
 💡 [_view my solution here_](https://github.com/abertpaat28/SQL-Case-Studies/tree/main/Case%20Study%20No.%204%20-%20Data%20Rank)